bradacraig/bradacraig/README.md

  - TripHive: A travel iternary app
  - CodeQuest: A quiz to help practice basic javascript concepts
- - FullStack Todo: A fullstack todo list deployed with Dokku
+ - Shopping List: A shopping list app, customised for my local supermarket layout

 ### I'm currently working on: